VictorOnyekwere/VictorOnyekwere/README.md

 - 👀 I’m interested in coding & programming
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on anyone with similar interest
-- 📫 How to reach me ...
+- 📫 How to reach me - Instagram @vikthorjay10

 <!---
 VictorOnyekwere/VictorOnyekwere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.